 The situation is different for BA, where the open capability is missing as a design choice.
-Communications between parent and child ambients are allowed, and the synchronous choice-free $\pi$ -calculus can be encoded, and with that, clearly, the power of creating new links.
-Thus, in BA the leader election problem in a ring can be solved by converting the ring into a fully-connected network and then using the algorithm of [17].
-However, pure BA is less expressive than the full calculus, in view of our result that only with the presence of the open capability can MA elect a leader in rings.
+Communications between parent and child ambients are allowed, and the synchronous choice-free π -calculus can be encoded, and with that, clearly, the power of creating new links.
+Thus we can show (Theorem 4.7) that in BA the leader election problem in a ring of any size can be solved by converting the ring into a fully-connected network and then using the algorithm of [17].
+However, pure BA (i.e. BA without communication) is a subcalculus of boxed MA; it is therefore less expressive than full BA, in view of our result that only with the presence of the open capability can MA elect a leader in rings of composite size.